fabriziomiano/fabriziomiano/README.md

 ### Yo! 👋

 I'm Fab.
-I'm a physicist, but also an IT enthusiast with competences in Machine learning, Full stack Python development, system administration, and cloud architecture.
+I'm a physicist, but also an IT and data enthusiast with competences in Machine learning, Full stack Python development, system administration, and cloud architecture.

 - 🔭 Lately, I've been working on [COVIDashIT](https://github.com/fabriziomiano/covidashit) which can be found [here](https://www.covidash.it)